Top level variables aren't checked for assigned but unused behavior

 Agree except for -e option.

-#3 Updated by nobu (Nobuyoshi Nakada) almost 5 years ago
+#3 Updated by nobu (Nobuyoshi Nakada) about 5 years ago

 - Status changed from Open to Closed